 We have installed an industry standard export compliance software program within the Shipwire Platform to prevent sales to unauthorized parties, as identified by the U.S. government.
 Any non-domestic U.S. to non-domestic U.S. orders (excluding Canada) will go through this review process (usually takes less than a few hours, unless escalation is needed).

 - When an order has a positive match from the RPL database, how soon will it be released?

 The order will remain on hold until our compliance team has confirmed that none of the potential matching parties are on the RPL.
 Orders will be reviewed and released within 1 business day.
 If customer escalations are required, orders will be on hold until customers have confirmed.

 - If my customer is not on the RPL, why was the order still put on RPL hold?

-Our software identifies potential matches to a name on the RPL based on signals that determine a close match to a restricted party.
-Should there be a close match, the system will put the order on hold.
+Our software identifies potential matches to a name on the RPL based on industry standard export compliance software program that determines a close match to a restricted party.
+Should there be a close match, the system will put the order on hold for further analysis.

 - If a Ship To name is confirmed a match against the RPL, what do I tell my customer?

 The U.S. government prohibits sales to any party listed on the Restricted Party List.
 As a U.S.-based company facilitating exports, Ingram Micro Commerce & Fulfillment Solutions cannot ship the order and it will be cancelled.
 You should communicate to your customer that shipping to Restricted Parties is a violation.

 - I am shipping from EU to EU (or other non-U.S. to non-U.S. country).
 Why are my orders still subject to U.S. regulation?